Setting measurable goals for your B2B website

 Setting Website Objectives

-A lot of goals, especially ones based around content and interaction, can be tracked using web analytics such as Google Analytics.
-Find out more about how you can improve your website performance with Google Analytics goals.
+A lot of website goals, especially ones based around content and interaction, can be tracked using web analytics such as GA4 (Google Analytics).
+Find out more about how you can improve your website performance with GA4 events.

-There are also other tracking tools such as heat maps and live recording that can provide even more information on how your B2B website functions in relation to its objectives.
+There are also other tracking tools such as heat maps and live recording that can provide even more information on how your B2B website functions in relation to its goals.